violetaini/3xui-geo-auto-update/README.md

   - `mktemp`
   - `date`
   - `xargs`
+This installer relies mostly on common Linux utilities that are usually available on standard Linux systems.
+On major Linux distributions, the installer will automatically try to install and start cron if it is missing.

 ## Installation

 ### Quick install
+The installer will automatically try to install and start cron on major Linux distributions if it is missing.
 ```bash
 curl -fsSL -o install-3xui-geo-updater.sh https://raw.githubusercontent.com/violetaini/3xui-geo-auto-update/main/install-3xui-geo-updater.sh && chmod +x install-3xui-geo-updater.sh && bash install-3xui-geo-updater.sh
 ```